eric-wang184/athena-123/README.md

 ## Implementation
-I have four commands.
+I have four commands, all within the index.html file.
+These are all written in Javascript, and to run these functions, you could clone the annyang repository and put these functions in the commadn section in the index.html.
 The first is the math command, the second is the weather and mapping function, the third is the jokes command, and the last is the timer.
 ````html
 var calculate = function(tag){
       if (re.test(tag)){